MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 sG = R + cA_Q.
 $$

 The final snapshot carries one 64-byte signature and one 64-bit signer mask, rather than an array of validator signatures.
-The current mask represents at most 64 consensus indexes, and membership admission currently imposes a lower 50-node cap.
-Expanding beyond the mask requires an encoding and implementation change.
+The mask represents at most 64 consensus indexes, while membership admission imposes a lower 50-node cap.
+Supporting a larger set would require a wider signer-set encoding.

 ### 7.4 Quorum and Byzantine intersection